Christianity in Eastern Arabia: Muharraq

 Old foundations of a Nestorian monastery were discovered in Samaheej, a village in Muharraq, Bahrain.
 Another village in Muharraq, known as Al Dair, may have facilitated a monastery, as its name translates 'cloister' or 'monastery' in Aramaic.

 Qasr Al Malehat

 A site on the south-east coast of Qatar, near Al Wakrah, revealed the remnants of a structure purported to be a church.
 It was built directly on limestone bedrock and a hearth was found inside the ruins.
 Radiocarbon dating indicates the site was occupied in the early 7th century, and potsherds recovered from the surrounding area evidences continued occupation until the mid to late 8th century.
 The ceramics are consistent with those found in other Nestorian sites in the Eastern Arabia and the structure bears resemblance to the excavated church in Jubail.

 Umm Al Maradim

 An excavation carried out in 2013 uncovered a Nestorian cross in Umm Al Maradim, a site in central Qatar.
 The cross is made of hard stone and measures between 3 and 4 cm.
 A number of hearths and potsherds were found at the site, though no structures were discovered.

+Um Al Quwain

+In 2022, archeologists announced the find of a monastery in Al Sinniya Island, off of the coast of Um Al Quwain in the United Arab Emirates.
+The ruins include a monastery for prayers, a kitchen, store rooms, and living quarters for a bishop or abbot.
+There is a large cistern, possibly used for baptisms, and a chalices were found onside, which may have been used for communion.